cilium/cilium/Documentation/architecture.rst

 all Pods can reach each other.

 Pod IP addresses are typically local to the Kubernetes cluster.
-If pods need to reach services outside the cluster as a client, the Kubernetes nodes are typically configured to SNAT all traffic sent from containers to external prefix.
+If pods need to reach services outside the cluster as a client, the Kubernetes nodes are typically configured to masquerade all traffic sent from containers to external prefix.

 Pod-to-Pod Service-based Load-balancing